teuton-software/asker/README.md

 #Introduction

-This application is an Open Source ruby program, that helps teachers to create a huge amount of questions, from a simple definitions input file, in an easy way.
+This application is a Free Source multiplatform program, that helps teachers to create a huge amount of questions, from a simple definitions input file.

 Two Steps:

-1. Create an input HAML/XML text file with the conceptual map (definitions).
+1. Create an input file (HAML/XML) with your conceptual map (definitions).
 1. Run this tool, that creates an output file with the questions.

 #Installation